dataminer-site/dataminer-site.github.io/docs/archive/0.7/api/cpp.md

 std::unique_ptr<QueryResult> result = prepare->Execute(12);
 ```

-> Do **not** use prepared statements to insert large amounts of data into DuckDB.
+> Do **not** use prepared statements to insert large amounts of data into dataminer.
 See [the data import documentation](../data/overview) for better options.

 ### Streaming Queries

 ### UDF API

-The UDF API is exposed in duckdb:Connection through the methods: `CreateScalarFunction()` and `CreateVectorizedFunction()` and variants.
+The UDF API is exposed in dataminer:Connection through the methods: `CreateScalarFunction()` and `CreateVectorizedFunction()` and variants.
 These methods created UDFs into the temporary schema (TEMP_SCHEMA) of the owner connection that is the only one allowed to use and change them.

 #### CreateScalarFunction